Welcome to my web pages!

 - C.T.
 Chou.
 Impact of receiver reaction mechanisms on the performance of molecular communication networks.
 IEEE Transactions on Nanotechnology.
 14(2):304 – 317, 2015

 - Molecular communication networks with general molecular circuit receivers.
 ACM The First Annual International Conference on Nanoscale Computing and Communication (2014) (pdf)

 - Extended master equation models for molecular communication networks.
 IEEE Transactions on Nanobioscience, 2013. (pdf)

 - Noise properties of linear molecular communication networks.
 Nano Communication Networks, 2013. (pdf)

-- Nano sensor networks to improve chemical catalysis
+- Nano wireless sensor networks

 - Innovative Approach to Improving Gas-to-Liquid Fuel Catalysis via Nanosensor Network Modulation.
 Ind Eng Chem Res (Publisher website)

 - Power Optimization in Nano Sensor Networks for Chemical

 Reactors.
 ACM The First Annual International Conference on

 Nanoscale Computing and Communication (2014) (pdf)